How 'The Witch' Used Older Tech to Evoke Its Naturalistic Look

 Eggers and Blaschke chose the European aspect ratio for a specific reason.
 Shooting within a narrower frame than usual made for a taller-looking landscape, giving trees a towering, inescapable feel.
 According to Blaschke, the trees also emphasized a vertical, up-and-down motif that looked up toward Heaven and stretched down toward Hell.

-The cinematography of 'The Witch''The Witch'Credit: A24
+'The Witch'Credit: A24

 The Best Lenses for Folk Horror

 Blaschke wanted to give The Witch a dreamier, more natural quality.
-To achieve this, the DP visited Panavision and looked through the studio’s older tech, searching for a unique lens that could evoke that gloomy naturalism of folk horror
+To achieve this, the DP visited Panavision and looked through the studio’s older tech, searching for a unique lens that could evoke that gloomy naturalism of folk horror.

 Blaschke ended up finding some Cooke lenses from the 1940s.
 The lenses were meant to be affixed to an ARRI Alexa Plus digital camera, but Blaschke described the lenses to be more convex than most lenses.